alexandremcosta/kafka_elixir/README.md

     Wait 20 seconds to see kafka initialization output

-1. Start elixir client
+1. Start elixir client in another terminal

+        $ cd client/ && iex -S mix

+1. Start elixir server in another terminal

-        $ cd client && iex -S mix
+        $ cd server/ && iex -S mix

-1. Produce a kafka message

-        $ kafka-console-producer --bootstrap-server localhost:9092 --topic test
-        >{"foo": "bar"}
+1. Inside server console, send message from server to client

+    iex> Server.produce("foobar")

 And voilá!
-You should see the messages on the IEx session.
+You should see the message on the client IEx session.

 ## Other commands